IP in business transactions: Australia overview

 Will the licensing of the joint venture IPRs be exclusive or non-exclusive?

 The legislation dealing with competition law in Australia is the Competition and Consumer Act 2010 (CCA).
-The CCA includes provisions which prohibit:
+The CCA includes provisions that prohibit:

-Contracts, arrangements or understandings which include an exclusionary provision.
+Contracts, arrangements or understandings that include an exclusionary provision.

-Contracts, arrangements or understandings which have the purpose or effect of substantially lessening competition in the market.
+Contracts, arrangements or understandings that have the purpose or effect of substantially lessening competition in the market.

 Exclusive dealing arrangements.